aiidateam/aiida-tutorials/docs/sections/workflows/writing_basics.md

 CALL      1862  multiply
 ```

-Notice that each input to the work function `add_multiply` is stored as nodes, and similarly the output.
+Notice that each input and output to the work function `add_multiply` is stored as a node.

 ### Work chain

-The simple work function that we ran in the previous section was launched by a python script that needs to be running for the whole time of the execution.
+The simple work function that we ran in the previous section was launched by a Python script that needs to be running for the whole time of the execution.
-If you had killed the main python process during this time, the workflow would not have terminated correctly.
+If you had killed the main Python process during this time, the workflow would not have terminated correctly.
 This is not a significant issue when running these simple examples, but when you start running workflows that take longer to complete, this can become a real problem.

-In order to overcome this limitation, in AiiDA we have implemented a way to insert checkpoints, where the main code defining a workflow can be stopped (you can even shut down the machine on which AiiDA is running!).
+In order to overcome this limitation, AiiDA allows you to insert checkpoints, where the main code defining a workflow can be stopped (you can even shut down the machine on which AiiDA is running!).
-We call these workflows with checkpoints `work chains` because, as you will see, they basically amount to splitting a work function into a chain of steps.
+We call these workflows with checkpoints _work chains_ because, as you will see, they basically amount to splitting a work function into a chain of steps.
 Each step is then run by the daemon, in a way similar to the remote calculations.

 When the workflow you want to run is more complex and takes longer to finish, it is better to write a work chain.